 The Element ID and Length fields are defined in 9.4.2.1 (General).

-The Organization Identifier field identifies (see 9.4.1.29 (Organization Identifier field)) the entity that has defined the content of the particular Vendor Specific element.
-See 9.4.1.29 (Organization Identifier field) for the definition of j.
+The Organization Identifier field contains the identity of the entity that has defined the content of Vendor Specific element (see 9.4.1.29 (Organization Identifier field) for a description of the Organization Identifier field contents and length).

 (#3376)The Vendor-specific content field contains vendor specific content.